ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 Now it’s the application’s responsibility to handle the `submit` event and render a new `ChatMessage`.

 Here’s a simple example using vanilla HTML and JavaScript.
-Open the `test/index.html`
+Open the `test/index.html`, set `id` to `my-chat`and listen for the `submit` event: